keshon/dice-roller/docker/README.md

 ### Extended Deployment with Traefik

-To deploy Dice Roller with Traefik for proxy support, use the `docker-compose.traefik.yml` file:
+To deploy the app with Traefik for proxy support, use the `docker-compose.traefik.yml` file:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.traefik.yml up -d